lilou9221/McGill_Team2_Capstone/README.md

 - **Soil pH**: OpenLandMap (OpenLandMap/SOL/SOL_PH-H2O_USDA-4C1A2A_M/v02)
 - **Land Cover**: ESA WorldCover (ESA/WorldCover/v100)

-### SMAP Downscaling (Bicubic-only)
+### SMAP Downscaling

 - SMAP soil moisture/temperature arrive at ~3000 m native resolution.
 - During `load_datasets()` the rasters are resampled to 250 m with bicubic interpolation (see `src/data/acquisition/smap_downscaling.py`).
-- The ML/Random-Forest experiment has been fully removed; there is no optional toggle or extra configuration.
-All exports and downstream processing always rely on the bicubic outputs.
+- All exports and downstream processing use the bicubic-resampled outputs at 250 m resolution.

 ## Caching System